Suica and PASMO: prepaid IC cards in Japan

 Different IC cards depending on the region

-All the major regions in Japan have different IC cards: Suica and Pasmo in Kanto, Icoca and PiTaPa in Kansai, Kitaca in Hokkaido, Toica and Manaka in Chubu, Hayaken, Nimoca and Sugoca in Kyushu, etc. Before, it was necessary to buy different cards when traveling around Japan, however, since 2013, the cards are all compatible with each other, so whichever one you get, you can use it everywhere in Japan.
+All the major regions in Japan have different IC cards: Suica and PASMO in Kanto; Icoca and PiTaPa in Kansai; Kitaca in Hokkaido; Toica and Manaka in Chūbu; Hayaken, Nimoca, and Sugoca in Kyushu; etc. Before, it was necessary to buy different cards when traveling around Japan, however, since 2013, the cards are all compatible with each other, so whichever one you get, you can use it everywhere in Japan.

 Entrance of Enoshima station with a credit card banner hanging.